understanding relationships

 ACCEPT THAT CONFLICT IS NORMAL

-People see relationships in movies and television that aren’t always realistic.
+People see relationships in movies that aren’t always realistic.
 Perfection only exists on the sets of Hollywood blockbusters.
-The point is that disagreements in a relationship are entirely normal.
+Disagreements in a relationship are entirely normal.
 In fact, if you and your partner have never ever had a disagreement over anything, ever, then this may be more of a cause for concern.
 The important thing is understanding that conflict is perfectly normal, and knowing how to deal with it.
 There is absolutely no reason to throw away an otherwise good relationship just because you’ve hit a rough patch.
 Just be assured that trust and commitment will deepen as you negotiate stormy weather together.

 SIGNS YOUR RELATIONSHIP MIGHT BE IN TROUBLE